-- 4. Match exemptions.
+Match exemptions.
 Applications will be accepted from agencies that have the capacity to provide ESG services in their community but are unable to meet the match requirements.
 Up to \$100,000 of a State's fiscal year grant is not required to be matched; therefore, MHC is passing this benefit to subrecipients that are least capable of providing the match contributions and to encourage new applications.
 The match in its entirety must equal the grant request amount.
-MHC will select up to three agencies to split the \$100,000 match exemption. - 5.
-Applicants must not have any unresolved audit or monitoring findings associated with the ESG program. - 6.
-Applicants must disclose any loan or grant received from MHC for which MHC has issued a letter of findings associated with use of an MHC operated program.
+MHC will select up to three agencies to split the \$100,000 match exemption.

+- 9. Applicants must not have any unresolved audit or monitoring findings associated with the ESG program. - 10.
+Applicants must disclose any loan or grant received from MHC for which MHC has issued a letter of findings associated with the use of an MHC operated program.
 Applicants must provide evidence that findings have been resolved.
-MHC may disqualify the applicant from consideration in funding based on this information.
-Findings may include, but is not limited to, failing to submit required reports. - 7.
+MHC may disqualify the applicant from consideration for funding based on this information.
+Findings may include, but is not limited to, failing to submit required reports. - 11.
 Any application that has been prepared by an application preparer that is involved in a pending debarment or suspension proceeding before a state or federal agent shall not be reviewed until such time as the debarment proceeding has been finally resolved.
-No person who is involved in a suspension or debarment proceeding shall be allowed to administer an ESG project until such time as the suspension or debarment process finding is resolved. - 8.
+No person who is involved in a suspension or debarment proceeding shall be allowed to administer an ESG project until such time as the suspension or debarment process finding is resolved. - 12.
 Homeless participation.
-If a sub-recipient is unable to meet the participation of homeless individuals' requirement in section 416(d) of the McKinney-Vento Act, the sub-recipient need not obtain approval of a formal waiver so long as the sub-recipient develops a plan to consult with homeless or formerly homeless individuals in considering and making policies and decisions regarding any facilities, services or other assistance that receive ESG funding. - 9.
-Applicant must make known that the use of their facility, assistance, and services are available to all on a nondiscriminatory basis, conducts affirmative outreach and ensure effective communication to persons with disabilities and persons with limited English proficiency?
-24 CFR Part 576.407(a)(b). - 10.
-Applicant must have program-specific audit if they expended \$750,000 or more in Federal awards during your fiscal year §200.501; 24 CFR 576.407(c); 24 CFR 576.500(s)(2). - 11.
-Applicant must disclose if they received any grants from MHC for which MHC has de-obligated part or all of the grant. - 12.
-Indirect Cost: Applicants are allowed to charge indirect costs to the ESG grant using the 10 % de minimis rate.
-Agencies are encouraged to review HUD's Indirect Cost Toolkit for CoC and ESG programs before electing to use indirect cost.
+If a sub-recipient is unable to meet the participation of homeless individuals' requirement in section 416(d) of the McKinney-Vento Act, the sub-recipient need not obtain approval of a formal waiver so long as the sub- recipient develops a plan to consult with homeless or formerly homeless individuals in considering and making policies and decisions regarding any facilities, services or other assistance that receive ESG funding. - 13.
+Applicants that have demonstrated through experience the ability to provide rapid rehousing and homelessness prevention services to program participants within their service areas will be given additional consideration for funding. - 14.
+Section 3 Summary Report Form HUD 60002 must be submitted if necessary. - 15.
+The applicant must have program-specific audit if they expended \$750,000 or more in Federal awards during the last fiscal year (CFR §200.501). - 16.
+The applicant must submit a copy of their Most recent Single Accounting Audits for the past two years. - 17.
+The applicant must have program-specific audit if they expended \$750,000 or more in Federal awards during the last fiscal year (CFR §200.501).
+Certified Organization Audit/Financial Statements for the past two years - Copy of OMB 2 CFR 200 Audit (Required if \$750,000 in aggregate Federal funds expended), OR - Financial statements prepared or audited by a CPA - 18.
+The applicant must be able to provide their audits, financial statements, and tax forms (IRS 990) for the last two years.
+IRS Form 990: Non-profit applicants: include a copy of IRS form 990 (Informational Tax Return of Organizations Exempt from Income Tax), or an explanation of why your organization has not been required to complete such a form.